-Pro Dermagenix labels itself as an effective solution for advanced anti aging skin care, and has the flashy website to boot.
-But does this anti wrinkle cream really work?
+Pro Dermagenix labels itself as an effective solution for advanced anti-aging skin care, and has the flashy website to boot.
+But does this anti wrinkle “gel” really work?
 If you’re like me, your highly skeptical about what you read on the internet, and know that there are plenty of fake advertisements and supposed “news articles” talking about women who have had tremendous success combining wrinkle creams for great results.

-Let’s look past the hype for a minute and examine exactly what pro dermagenix has to say.
-Located on 5th ave in New York, NY, Pro Dermegenix is attempting to position themselves as a market leader in anti aging creams.
+Let’s look past the hype for a minute and examine exactly what Pro Dermagenix has to say.
+Located on 5th ave in New York, NY, Pro Dermagenix is attempting to position themselves as a market leader in anti-aging creams.
 With a sleek design and fancy looking website, they claim that by using their product you can reduce skin roughness by 16%, reduce the appearance of significant wrinkles by 46%, and diminish wrinkle density by 21%.

 But how does it work?
 That’s kind of where we hit a roadblock with Pro Dermagenix.
-Most companies make it a priority to explain the ingredients in their product, and give a scientific analysis of how it is supposed to work.
+Most companies make it a priority to explain the ingredients in their product, and give a scientific analysis of how it’s supposed to work.
 According to the manufacturer, we know that it somehow stimulates collagen production, which we all know helps to lessen the appearance of wrinkles.
-We can only guess based on these claims that the ingredients in pro dermagenix must include Argiriline, which is a natural alternative to expensive botox.
+We can only guess based on these claims that the ingredients in Pro Dermagenix must include Argirilene, which is a natural alternative to expensive botox.
 But without any concrete evidence from their website, we are only left to guess.

 Reviews of Pro Dermagenix

 This is another shortfall for the product, because there simply is very little information about women who have used Pro Dermagenix and their results.
-Their are a couple of reviews on their official website, but other than that there are no discussions on leading womens websites such as makeupalley.com and beautytalk.com.
+There are a couple of reviews on their official website, but other than that there are no discussions on leading women’s websites such as makeupalley.com and beautytalk.com.
 It seems that Pro Dermagenix is fairly new to the market, and this would describe why there are very few people talking about their results.

 This appears to be another free trial scam, designed to skim women out of their hard earned money.
-They offer a free trial, but their is a familiar consequence for getting involved in one of these auto rebills.
+They offer a free trial, but there is a familiar consequence for getting involved in one of these auto-ship, auto-rebills.
 According the manufacturer themselves, once you are done with your 21 day trial, you will be billed close to $90 for another batch of the product.
 This is great, especially if you are having great results with Pro Dermagenix, but often times we find that women are duped into these programs without knowing this was going to happen.